michelefenu/nur/ghostty/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+Would you like to see Nur on your favorite IDE or application?
+Contributions are highly welcome!
+Please feel free to open an issue to discuss a new port or submit a pull request with your implementation.

 ## License